Jay Landers

-Jay Landers is an American record producer, songwriter, A&R executive, music publisher and writer of liner notes best known for his work with Barbra Streisand, Johnny Mathis, Frank Sinatra, Neil Diamond, and Hilary Duff.
+Jay Landers is an American record producer, songwriter, A&R executive, music publisher and writer of liner notes best known for his work with Barbra Streisand.

 Landers' A&R and executive producer projects have been nominated for more than 30 Grammy, Emmy, and Academy Awards.
 He has held the position of A&R at Columbia Records, Walt Disney Records, Universal Music Group, and EMI.

 Early life

 Landers was born in Los Angeles, California.
 His father, Hal Landers, was a music publisher, record label executive and co-owner of Dunhill Records and Mums Records.
 Jay Landers describes how his father influenced the different roles in his career: "He taught me not to be limited by one title or job.
 I learned to follow whatever areas of the business which seemed to hold the most promise or which were the most interesting".

 Landers formed a rock band in high school and started a weekly music newsletter called "Disc-ussions".
 He started working part-time for Don Cornelius and Dick Griffey, stapling concert posters on telephone poles.
 Landers also worked at his father's publishing company as a song plugger.

 The Landers family lived in the Beverly Hills Post Office area in a World War II-era, Arts and Crafts style bungalow that was renovated by architect Steven Erhlich.
-In 2004, Jay Landers bought the house back, living there with his wife until 2018.
+In 2004, Jay Landers bought the house back, living there with his wife and daughter until 2018.